mccormickal/BellaBeat-Case-Study/views/views_documentation.md

 **Usage:**
 This view can be used to:
-1. **User Behavior Analysis**: Identify trends in user activity levels to develop targeted engagement strategies.
+1. **Behavioral Insights**: Identify trends in user activity levels to develop targeted engagement strategies.
 2. **Personalized Recommendations**: Suggest tailored fitness challenges, workout suggestions, or motivational prompts based on activity levels.
-3. **Marketing & Promotions**: Design marketing campaigns that cater to different activity segments, such as promoting beginner-friendly programs as well as advanced features.
+3. **Marketing Strategy**: Design marketing campaigns that cater to different activity segments, such as promoting beginner-friendly programs as well as advanced features.
-4. **Product Development**: Enhance smart device functionalities to better serve users across different activity levels, improving retention and satisfaction.
+4. **Feature Enhancements**: Enhance smart device functionalities to better serve users across different activity levels, improving retention and satisfaction.

 --